Python Security Guide

 Key Principle: Fail Safely

-• Unknown threats get flagged for human review
+• Unknown threats get flagged for human review rather than ignored

-• Unreachable systems get marked for investigation
+• Unreachable systems get marked for investigation instead of assumed safe

-• Missing data triggers backup procedures
+• Missing data triggers backup procedures rather than continuing with partial information

 Part II: Python in Action: Real-World Security Applications